dnfield/flutter_svg/README.md

 - [ ] More SVG samples to cover more complicated cases (getting there - please send me samples of things that don't work!).
 - [ ] Display/visibility support.
 - [ ] Unit tests.
 In particular, tests that validate XML -> Drawable* structures.
+(Vastly improved as of 0.2.)
 - [ ] Inheritance of inheritable properties (~~necessary? preprocess?~~ significant progress).
 - [ ] Support for minimal CSS/styles?
 See also
       [svgcleaner](https://github.com/razrfalcon/svgcleaner) (partial - style attr mostly supported).